sca-marshals/marshal-docs/rapier_handbook/rapier_handbook.md

             Plug the measured drop probe weight into one of the formulas and calculate the drop distance.
 It should be between 10 and 20 cm (4 and 8 inches), if not, you found a really unusual pipe stub and should not proceed further.
         8. Lay the probe next to the PVC tube from the first step, slide it "up" next to the PVC guide tube until you have that calculated drop distance from the bottom of the PVC tube to the gage pin sticking out of the drop probe, and mark the top end of the drop probe where it lies next to the top of the PVC guide tube (tape, etc.).
 That is the mark you will want to line up with the top of the PVC tube when you drop the probe.
 Some of the probe will stick out of the top end of the tube when you have it all together vertically and give you a place to grab it.
 (The reason metric units are easier is that it's easier to measure fractions of a centimeter than it is fractions of an inch.)

-            Figure 3 - Lay drop probe assembly (pipe and cap) next to PVC guide tube, and measure your calculated distance from the probe tip to the bottom of the PVC guide tube.

     3. The Clamps and Frame

         No modifications needed here, you just need the two hose clamps and the threaded flange, along with a screwdriver or nut driver to tighten the hose clamps.
 Do not substitute other parts for the flange with outside threads, as the grip on this surface has a big impact on fabric slippage, which has a big impact on whether the test passes or fails armor.

-        Figure 4 - Clamps and "frame" (3" flange) showing how these are assembled to carry out a fabric test.

         It is suggested that you get a nut driver (like a screw driver, but with a socket head) for tightening and loosening these hose clamps, it is much easier to use than a screw driver as well as being safer.